 How does COVID-19 impact upcoming appointments?

 As the spine ages, the wear and tear of daily activities can cause degeneration of the discs that act as cushions between the bones of the spine (vertebrae).
-Degenerative disc disease can begin as early as your 30s or 40s, but most of the time it occurs slowly and does not cause symptoms.
+Degenerative disc disease can begin as early as your 30s or 40s, but most of the time, it occurs slowly and doesn’t cause symptoms.
 It most often affects the cervical spine in the neck and lumbar spine in the lower back, because these are the areas of the spine that experience the most movement.

 Some people are more prone to accelerated wear and tear of their discs and can develop symptoms such as:

 - Pain from inflammation of one or more discs